 By selecting the menu (three dots) you obtain access to these other functions.

-Start tracking — when you press this button the application will start tracking your movements and displaying them as a blue line on the map.
+This option is only enabled when the application has access to your GPS position.
+When you select it, you will be asked to confirm your choice and, after confirmation, the application will start tracking your movements and displaying them as a yellow line on the map.
 This will continue even if you change to another application or put your device to sleep.

 Trails — pressing this button takes you to the trails management screen where you can import and export trails as GPX files and display them on the map.

 Service settings (Android) or Services (Windows) — choosing this option takes you to the services management screen where you can: